ChristophRettinger/MA01.OrchestraUserscript/README.md

 ## Helper Panel

 The buttons are grouped inside a collapsible panel pinned to the top right of the header.
 Use the [+]/[-] toggle to expand or collapse the tools without losing access to the page content.
+Each helper now shows a leading icon so actions are easier to spot at a glance.